 Autonomation Over Manual Processes

 My own personal saying on how to do this right is: “One, Two, Automate”.
-That is, whenever there is a new process, to do it manually at least two times first, then to introduce automation and abstraction after that.
-This ensures that one doesn’t create premature abstractions that solve the wrong problems, but also not to miss out on the powers of automation.
+That is, whenever there is a new process, do it manually at least two times first.
+Then, introduce automation and abstraction after that.
+When you begin with automation straight away, you risk creating premature abstractions that solve the wrong problems.

 Some examples of things to autonomate include: